 - appropriate systems to manage their clearing activities.

-For full Clearing Member status criteria, refer to the Rulebook All applicants are required to have the appropriate Exchange Membership in place.
+For full clearing member status criteria, refer to the Rulebook (PDF).
+All applicants are required to have the appropriate exchange membership in place.

-Initial review: Enquiries regarding Clearing Member status should be directed to LME Clear who will be able to confirm whether the enquirer meets the minimum criteria for such status.
+Enquiries regarding clearing member status should be directed to LME Clear who will be able to confirm whether the enquirer meets the minimum criteria for such status.
 Applicants are requested to provide the following: